 There are generally two types of dulcimer construction: unibody (my term) or glued-soundboard, and floating soundboard.
 As with a lot of other things in dulcimer-land, one type of construction is not inherently better than the other (although some people might argue this point).
 They have different characteristics and can have different types of sound.
 Even within each type the character and sound of different instruments can vary widely - the type of wood used for the soundboard probably more influences the sound.
 It's just a matter of what you prefer...

 Pictures of each type and description appear below.
 You can click on each picture for a more detailed enlargement.
-I've owned several of each type and so will offer my observations.
+I've owned several of each type (and still own and play one of each type) and will offer my observations.

 Also note that some builders make or have made instruments of both types.

 Probably most dulcimers made today are of this type.
-These feature a clean look since the soundboard extends to the edge of the instrument covering the pinblocks.
+These can feature a clean look when the soundboard extends to the edge of the instrument covering the pinblocks.
+Some designs (Masterworks, Jerry Read Smith) have angled and exposed pinblocks, but the soundboard is still glued to the frame.
 Most (if not all) have two strings per course on both the bass and treble bridges.

-Builders of this type of dulcimer include Sam Rizetta, Dusty Strings, James Jones, Folkcraft Instruments, Masterworks/Russel Cook, Jerry Reed Smith, and many others.
+Builders of this type of dulcimer include Sam Rizetta, Dusty Strings, Jerry Read Smith, James Jones, Folkcraft Instruments, Masterworks/Russel Cook, Songbird (Chris Foss), David Lindsay (David's Dulcimers), and many others.

 In my experience these instruments often have a very sweet, mellow, sometimes pianistic sound (although this is not always true), and often weigh less than a comparable instrument of the other type (but not always).
 They can be more sensitive to temperature and humidity changes since they must expand and contract as a unit.
 For the same reason they seem more prone to develop cracked soundboards in the winter if allowed to dry out (ie. no humidification in the room)

-With this style of instrument the sound board sits inside of a frame, which includes the pinblocks which is usually exposed.
+With this style of instrument the sound board sits inside of a frame, which includes the exposed pinblocks.
 The soundboard is held in place by the tension of the strings on the bridges and is free to expand and contract.
 Proponents of this type claim that the sound is "better" since the soundboard is not constrained as much as with unibody/glued-soundboard construction.

-Builders of this type include Russell Cook (Masterworks), David Lindsay (David's Dulcimers) Michael Allen (Cloud Nine).
+Builders of this type include David Lindsay (David's Dulcimers) Michael Allen (Cloud Nine), and Bob Tack.

 These instrument can come with 2 or 3 strings per treble course (the instrument in the picture above has 3 strings), and most have 2 strings on the bass courses.